-- 1) Three credits of a diversity course(s) from a specified list of approved courses. - This course cannot be applied simultaneously towards fulfillment of any other general education requirement. - A semester abroad in one of the International Study Programs, the Chicago Urban Studies Semester, or either of the Washington Semester Programs. - 4.
-Humanities 6 Cr.
+- - Three credits of a diversity course(s) from a specified list of approved courses.

+This course cannot be applied simultaneously towards fulfillment of any other general education requirement.

+- A semester abroad in one of the International Study Programs, the Chicago Urban Studies Semester, or either of the Washington Semester Programs. - 4.
+Humanities .....
+6 Cr.
 Two of the following options: - a.
 Fine and Performing Arts 3 Cr.
 A designated historical/critical or creative/performance course in Art, English, Foreign Languages, Music, Philosophy, or Theatre. - b.
-A History course 3 Cr. - c.
+A History course .....
+3 Cr. - c.
 A literature course numbered 200 from English, Foreign Languages, or Theatre . .
-3 Cr. - d.
-A Philosophy course (except PHIL 150) 3 Cr. - Social Sciences 6 Cr.
-Two three-credit courses from two different subject areas in the social sciences: Economics, Gender Studies, Geography, Political

-Science, and Sociology

-6. Natural Sciences 6-8 Cr.
-Two courses, for a total of at least six credits, each of which has a laboratory component, selected from two of the following subject areas: Astronomy, Biology, Chemistry, Physical Geography, Meteorology, Natural Science, Physics, and Psychology.
+3 Cr. d.
+A Philosophy course - a.
+A Philosophy course (except PHIL 150) .....
+3 Cr. - 5.
+Social Sciences .....
+6 Cr.
+Two three-credit courses from two different subject areas in the social sciences: Economics, Gender Studies, Geography, Political Science, and Sociology - 6.
+Natural Sciences ....
+6-8 Cr.
+Two courses of at least three credits apiece, for a total of at least six credits; each course must have a laboratory component and be selected from two of the following subject areas: Astronomy, Biology,

+Chemistry, Physical Geography, Meteorology, Natural Science (NS) Physics, and Psychology.
+Alternatively, students may fulfill this requirement with two NSdesignated courses.

 - 7. Quantitative Analysis .
 3 Cr.

-One designated Quantitative

-Analysis course of at least three

-credits.
-This requirement can be

-fulfilled by approved courses in

-either the major or minor field, but a

-course cannot be applied

-simultaneously towards

-fulfillment of this requirement

-and any other general

-education requirement.

-- 8. Health and Wellness . .
+One designated Quantitative Analysis course of at least three credits.
+This requirement can be fulfilled by approved courses in either the major or minor field, but a course cannot be applied simultaneously towards fulfillment of this requirement and any other general education requirement. - 8.
+Health and Wellness . .
 1 Cr.
-PE 100 1 Cr.
+PE 100 . . . . . .
+1 Cr.